dangminhduc/security-speciality-note/README.md

   - Create a hybrid activation, receive an Activation Code and Activation ID,
   - Install AWS System Manager SSM Agent on non-EC2 machine with that activation code
     - You can setup to rotate private key to strengthen security.
+- VPC Flow Logs does not contain package content.
+- It is possible to have different encyption keys for different verions of the same object in S3